Hyun-Sung/bcs-data-generation/Projects-Data/README.md

 notes:
-the projects documents have a different unique way of doing document ids that requires a binary conversion. date types need a bsondate time which is handled by the mongotype data function in the datageneration script
+the projects documents have a different unique way of doing document ids that requires a binary conversion. date types need a bsondate time which is handled by the mongotype data function in the datagenerationscript.py file.